Renault keeps pressure on union for deal amid protests

-PARIS French carmaker Renault (RENA.PA) said workers needed to make concessions on pay and conditions to safeguard the future of domestic plants.
+PARIS, Jan 23 French carmaker Renault said workers needed to make concessions on pay and conditions to safeguard the future of domestic plants.

 Gerard Leclercq, Renault's head of French operations, said on Wednesday that without a deal the company would be forced to take other action to cut costs.